The Paranormal Surrounds Us: Psychic Phenomena in Literature, Culture and Psychoanalysis

 Author Information

-Richard Reichbart is a clinical psychologist and psychoanalyst in private practice in Ridgewood, New Jersey.
-Positions held include: Fellow, Training and Supervising Analyst and Past President of the Institute for Psychoanalytic Training and Research in New York City; Past President of the New Jersey Society for Psychoanalysis; Fellow of the International Psychoanalytic Association; member of the American Psychoanalytic Association; and member of the Parapsychological Association.
+Richard Reichbart is a clinical psychologist and psychoanalyst in Ridgewood, New Jersey.
+Positions held include past president of the Institute for Psychoanalytic Training and Research in New York City; past president of the New Jersey Society for Psychoanalysis; fellow of the International Psychoanalytic Association; member of the American Psychoanalytic Association; and member of the Parapsychological Association.

 Tab Content 6